Sillybutts/Cynthia/README.md

 # Cynthia
-Cynthia is a bolt action blaster, similar to CaptainSlug's Indra design.
+Cynthia is a bolt action blaster, similar to the Indra (a blaster by CaptainSlug).

 ## Description